More

 The history of the event Champion of Champions event and a list of the winners can be seen by clicking the 'History' heading at the bottom of the list on the left hand side of this page.

-Ravelston provided the challenge for 26 boys intent on becoming our first champion of the year in this first stage of the newly organised event.
-The original field of 34 had been reduced to 26 after a number of call offs but the addition of club medal winners had added to the field.
-Many clubs however did not enter medal winners and it is hoped that this situation will improve in 2025.
+Dundas Parks provided the challenge for 38 juniors intent on becoming our first champion of the year in this first stage of this relatively newly organised event.
+The original field of 42 had been reduced to 38 after a few call offs but the addition of club medal winners had added to the field.
+Many clubs however still did not enter medal winners and it is hoped that this situation will improve in 2026.

 Created by intelligentgolf version 10.1.2.